awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

                 $ amplify add notifications

          iOS - Swift
-             Navigate to your project folder (the folder that typically contains your project level :file:`xcodeproj` file), and add the SDK to your app.
+             In a terminal window, navigate to your project folder (the folder that typically contains your project level :file:`xcodeproj` file), and add the SDK to your app.

             .. code-block:: bash